KarkiAdit/FacebookClone/README.md

-# Getting Started with Create React App
+# Cloning the Facebook Home page using React

+This was my first attempt to clone Facebook using React.js.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+[I have coded everything by myself to create a basic FB working layout.
+Special thanks to various Youtube videos who supported me in this process.]

 ## Available Scripts